-He has recorded a number of CDs for BIS and Simax/Aurora including prize-winning discs of Nordheim and Ness.
-His 2012 Nørgård CD was nominated for a Gramophone Award and was Editors Choice in The Strad and International Record Review.
-In 2013/14, he recorded the violin concerto by Thomas Adès and premiered Ades new cadenza for the Ligeti concerto with conductor Andrew Manze.
+He has recorded a number of CDs for BIS and Simax/Aurora including prize-winning discs of Nordheim and Ness, and most recently the Buene and Walli concerti nominated for Norwegian Grammys.
+His Nørgård recording was nominated for a Gramophone Award and was Editors Choice in The Strad and International Record Review.
+His recording of the violin concerto by Thomas Adès was released by BIS in February 2014 and he gave the Adès new cadenza premiere for the Ligeti concerto with conductor Andrew Manze.

 Peter Herresthal is a Professor at the Oslo Academy and visiting Professor at the Royal College of Music, London.

 He performs on a GB Guadagnini from Milan 1753.

 This biography is for information only and should not be reproduced.

 Saariaho: Graal Théâtre and Vers toi qui es si loin

 5 stars: one of those concerts that the reviewer will remember for a long time...'Vers toi qui es si loin' is some of the most beautiful music there is.
 Here the music speaks purely and with magical effect...Herresthal effortlessly played the difficult solo in Saariaho's violin concerto

 Missy Mazzoli - Dark with Excessive Bright (US premiere)